 The researchers found that short-term stress may increase the risk of relapse, but depression did not have the same effect.

-Of the 1,308 participants, 549 had UC or indeterminate colitis (IC), which is when it is unclear whether a person has Crohn’s disease or UC.
+In the study, 1,308 participants had Crohn’s disease and 549 had UC or indeterminate colitis (IC), which is when it is unclear whether a person has Crohn’s disease or UC.

 Participants with UC or IC who had higher exercise levels at the start of the study were less likely to develop active disease 6 months later.